Expecho/ServiceFabric-Remoting-CustomHeaders/README.md

 ## How to use

-### For Reliable Services
+### Prepare Reliable Services

-Create a listener that can handle the requests
+Modify the service and create a listener that can handle the requests

 ```csharp
 protected override IEnumerable<ServiceInstanceListener> CreateServiceInstanceListeners()